 What to Consider Before Burying Ashes

 Burying ashes of a loved one in a permanent place is often called the internment of ashes, a preference of many cultures and religions.
-Before burying the cremains, however, you have to make some vital decisions and choices.
+Before burying the cremated remains, however, you have to make some vital decisions and choices.

-These aspects of ash interment will consist mainly of where you are going to bury the ashes, the cost of burial place, ceremony, and alternatives available for below ground burying.
+These aspects of ash interment will consist mainly of where you are going to bury the ashes, the cost of the burial place, the ceremony, and alternatives available for below-ground burying.

-When burying the cremains of your family member, spouse, or friend, you should consider some if not all of the following factors:
+When burying the cremains of your family member, spouse, or friend, you should consider some of the following factors:

-- Do you or the deceased belong to a specific denomination or religion with guidelines for cremation and burial of ashes?
+- Do you or the deceased belong to a specific religion with guidelines for cremation and burial of ashes?

-- Is the burial place selection easily accessible to family or friends of the departed?
+- Is the burial place easily accessible to family or friends of the departed?

 - When the funeral takes place, will the urn be included or only the ashes?

-- Is your burial location free or does it cost money?
+- Is your burial location free or does it have a cost?

-- Should the ashes be interred alongside other family members on the same plot?
+- Should the ashes be interred alongside other family members within an existing plot?

 - Will you keep the ashes in a columbarium?